 Our Safeguarding policy can be found at the bottom of this page and is also available upon request from the school office.

 Our designated member of staff for safeguarding (DSL) is Miss Joanna Stratton, our Head Teacher.
-Mrs Michelle Draper, our Senior Teacher, is deputy safeguarding lead (Deputy DSL).
+Mrs Michelle Draper, our Assistant Headteacher, and Mrs Emily Hayes, our SENCo, are our deputy safeguarding leads (Deputy DSLs).

 Our governor with responsibility for safeguarding is Mr Michael Carroll.